Quest-maker-team/quest-maker/docs/analogues.md

 There is their own application to play.

 ## Advantages
-QuestMaker don't need special application to play quests due to telegram bot.
+QuestMaker doesn't need special application to play quests due to telegram bot.

 There is ability to create private quests.